Grammarly Free vs. Pro (Put to the Test in 2026)

 Does Grammarly offer a discount for students?

-If you’re a college student, your university may provide Grammarly Premium for free through its Grammarly for Education program.
-Thousands of educational institutions have decided to purchase a license allowing students to access the premium version since it helps them become stronger writers.
+If you’re a college student, your university may provide Grammarly Pro for free through its Grammarly for Education program.
+Thousands of educational institutions have decided to purchase a license that allows students to access the Pro version since it helps them become stronger writers.

 Best wishes to you!